PrincetonUniversity/PsyNeuLink/README.md

      Requirements:

-     - Projection subclasses must see (particular) MechanismState subclasses in order to assign kwProjectionSender
+     - Projection subclasses must see (particular) State subclasses in order to assign kwProjectionSender
-     - MechanismState subclasses must see (particular) Projection subclasses in order to assign kwProjectionType
+     - State subclasses must see (particular) Projection subclasses in order to assign kwProjectionType
      - Process must see Mechanism subclasses to assign Functions.DefaultMechanism
-     - Would like Mechanism, Projection (and possible MechanismState) classes to be extensible: developers shoud be able to create, register and refer to subclasses (plug-ins), without modifying core code
+     - Would like Mechanism, Projection (and possible State) classes to be extensible: developers shoud be able to create, register and refer to subclasses (plug-ins), without modifying core code

 ## FORMATTING STANDARDS